Stolemi/Google-Data-Analytics-Capstone-Project/README.md

 # Google-Data-Analytics-Capstone-Project

 ## Introduction
 During the past month I have been completing  the Google Data Analytics Professional certificate offered on Coursera, mainly to get an introduction and to develop my skills with SQL and Tableau, as I already had many courses on R during my Master in Economics.
-This is a quick analysis based on the **Cyclist dataset.
+This is a quick analysis based on the **Cyclist dataset**.

+Data analysis phases:
+  1. Ask
+  2. Prepare
+  3. Process
+  4. Analyse
+  5. Share
+  6. Act

 ## Background
 In this case study I am assumed to be a Jr. data analyst working in the marketing analytics team at Cyclist, a bike-share company in Chicago.
 Cyclist started in 2016 and since then the program has grown to a fleet of almost 6000 bikes that are locked into a network of little less than 700 stations around Chicago.
 The company offers both classic and electric bikes and has two types of membership: **casuals**, customers who buy single-trip pass or day pass; **members**, customer who purchase an annual pass.